nemoarchive/documentation/download_public.md

 Each data collection landing page corresponds to a defined dataset, either from a publication or a direct link from [biccn.org](biccn.org).
 Landing pages contain basic metadata about the dataset, along with links to either the HTTP browser (see next section) if the dataset corresponds to a single branch of the directory structure, or a [BDBag](https://bd2k.ini.usc.edu/tools/bdbag/) if it contains a subset of data or data across multiple modalities, labs or cell types.
-More information about downloading and working with BDBags is [available here](./download_bdbag.md).
+See the [BDBag download and usage guide](./download_bdbag.md) for more information about downloading and working with BDBags.

 If you are a PI or a data submitter and would like to organize a data collection into a BDBag and/or request a landing page for a data collection or publication, please contact the NeMO Archive team.